 You can do this by:

-- removing any piles of wood, rubbish or vegetation that offer rabbits protection from the weather and predators
+removing any piles of wood, rubbish or vegetation that offer rabbits protection from the weather and predators

-- pruning the bottom of shrubs and hedges so they don’t provide a suitable shelter for rabbits
+pruning the bottom of shrubs and hedges so they don’t provide a suitable shelter for rabbits

-- ensuring that any gaps under buildings and sheds are blocked to prevent rabbits from gaining access
+ensuring that any gaps under buildings and sheds are blocked to prevent rabbits from gaining access

-The main advantage with using fumigants is that the operator does not have to rely on the rabbit eating poisoned bait.
+The main advantage with using fumigants is that the operator does not have to rely on the rabbit eating bait.
 It is also a very effective method of controlling young rabbits which don’t wander far from their burrows.

 Fumigation using Magtoxin

-Magtoxin is a solid fumigant that reacts with water vapour from the soil and air to release a poisonous and flammable gas called hydrogen phosphide.
+The most common fumigant used to control rabbits is Magtoxin.
+Magtoxin is a solid fumigant that reacts with water vapour from the soil and air to release a toxic and flammable gas called hydrogen phosphide.
 This gas is heavier than air and flows through the burrow.

-- Be aware of the symptoms of poisoning and the recommended first aid treatment.
+Be aware of the symptoms of poisoning and the recommended first aid treatment

-- Many burrows have more than one entrance so make sure you locate all of them.
+Many burrows have more than one entrance so make sure you locate all of them

 You must hold a firearms licence

-- You can use an air rifle without having a firearms licence if you’re over 18 years of age and follow safety precautions
+You can use an air rifle without having a firearms licence if you’re over 18 years of age and follow safety precautions

-- Contact neighbours before carrying out any shooting
+Contact neighbours before carrying out any shooting

-- Make sure you positively identify your target before shooting
+Make sure you positively identify your target before shooting

-- Shooting is most effective at night, when the sky is overcast and there is little or no wind
+Shooting is most effective at night, when the sky is overcast and there is little or no wind

-- Return to areas where rabbits may have been missed and, if possible, approach from a different direction
+Return to areas where rabbits may have been missed and, if possible, approach from a different direction

 Working with contractors for effective rabbit control

 You can employ an individual or a business to undertake or support you with rabbit control on your property.
-Having a reliable contractor with the right skills and equipment is important for effective control and having some knowledge yourself of how to manage rabbits and what to expect from a good management plan will give you better results.
+Having a reliable contractor with the right skills and equipment is important for effective control; and having some knowledge yourself of how to manage rabbits and what to expect from a good management plan will give you better results.

 What is their experience?
 Have they undertaken programmes in the local area before?

 Do they have protective clothing and equipment?

 Can they direct you to previous clients who will vouch for their work?

 It is recommended if hiring a contractor, you encourage them to conduct a site inspection to obtain an accurate quote.

 Your contractor may ask:

-- What your short and long term goals are
+What your short and long term goals are

 Where and what is the damage

-- Location of rabbit feeding areas
+Location of rabbit feeding areas

-- Location of burrows
+Location of burrows

-- Whether the neighbours have feral rabbits
+Whether the neighbours have feral rabbits

-- Rabbit numbers: small or large population
+Rabbit numbers: small or large population

-- What treatment you would like to use on your property
+What treatment you would like to use on your property

 Whether there are any methods that you are opposed to

-- Where you want them to work on your property
+Where you want them to work on your property

 An indication of budget available